-In cooperation with the Urban League of Champaign County, the College awards up to ten (10) tuition and fee waivers annually to culturally, racially, or ethnically diverse high school seniors of District 505.
+The College awards up to ten (10) tuition and fee waivers annually to high school seniors of District 505 that are either first-generation college students or are from low socio-economic households.

+Revised: June 2004

-Revised: June, 2004 Revised: January 26, 2005 Revised: December 2015
+Revised: January 26, 2005

+Revised: December 2015

+Revised: February 27, 2025

-- 1. The waiver will be for two academic years of full-time enrollment including a maximum of two summer sessions or for a period of time needed to complete the requirements for an associate degree (whichever is shorter).
+- The waiver will be for two academic years of full-time enrollment including a maximum of two summer sessions or for a period of time needed to complete the requirements for an associate degree (whichever is shorter).
 If enrollment is interrupted during the two-year period, the recipient must petition the Vice President for Student Services for continuation of the scholarship. - 2.
-The waiver covers 50% of resident tuition, activity fee, registration fee, and additional course fees.
+The waiver covers 50% of in-district tuition, mandatory fees, and additional course fees, except for flight-based course fees in Aviation courses.
 The waiver does not cover books or supplies. - 3.
-Each recipient must complete the "Free Application for Federal Student Aid" (FAFSA).
-If the student qualifies for an Illinois Monetary Award, the Academic Opportunity Scholarship for Underrepresented Students will be awarded honorarily and will provide supplemental monies, if needed to ensure that resident tuition, activity fee, registration fee, and additional course fees are fully covered. - 4.
-Policies and procedures are subject to review and approval by the Executive Team.
+Each applicant must complete the "Free Application for Federal Student Aid" (FAFSA).
+If the student qualifies for an Illinois Monetary Award Program (MAP), the Academic Opportunity Scholarship for Underrepresented Students will be awarded honorarily and will provide supplemental monies, if needed, to ensure that in-district tuition, mandatory fees, and additional course fees, except for flight-based course fees in Aviation courses, are fully covered.

-- 1. Students must be U.S. citizens or permanent residents and graduated from an accredited public or private high school with districts located within the boundaries of Community College District 505. - 2.
-Be a first-time college attendee and have graduated from high school the previous academic year. - 3.
-Meet the admissions policies of Parkland College and enroll as a full-time degree-seeking student. - 4.
+- 1. Students must be U.S. citizens or permanent residents and have graduated from an accredited public or private high school with districts located within the boundaries of Community College District 505. - 2.
+Be a first-time college attendee and have graduated from high school the previous academic year. - Meet the admissions policies of Parkland College and enroll as a full-time degree-seeking student. - 4.
 Preference is given to students who demonstrate good citizenship and the potential for success in a career or transfer program. - 5.
-For renewal, the student must maintain a minimum cumulative GPA of 3.0 and complete a minimum of 24 semester hours each academic year, attend monthly Salute meeting, participate in community service through the Champaign County Urban League, and meet with Salute Director for scheduling classes.
+For renewal, the student must maintain a minimum cumulative GPA of 3.0 and complete a minimum of 24 semester hours each academic year, participate in community service, and take an FYE course in their first academic year. - 6.
+The Dean of Students and the Vice President for Student Services will create and regularly review eligibility definitions and candidate selection practices in accordance with these policies and procedures.